books

 Collins, Suzanne.
 (2008-2010).
 The Hunger Games

 Suzanne Collins has written a fictional survival book for young adults.
 The Hunger Games novel includes three books: the Hunger Games, Catching Fire, and the Mockingjay.
 This is the story of Panem, which has power over 12 Districts.
-Each District must select their tribute each year, one boy and one girl, that will fight to their death.
+Each District must select their tribute each year, one boy and one girl, who will fight to their death.
 In this book, readers will learn how to survive in the wild using instincts, fighting skills, and having a strong bond with people.

 Dashner, James.
 (July 2014).
 Maze Runner